lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 [Back to Contents](#heading--contents)

 If you need to keep a custom global reference accessible from any connector script, you can save it in the `configuration.propertyBag` property, which is a map.
+This will allow to dynamically define, cache, and share within a connector instance anything that can be passed as a variable: a primitive or a reference to an object, such as a map or a closure.

+The content saved in `configuration.propertyBag` will be reset when "configurationProperties.customConfiguration" and "configurationProperties.customSensitiveConfiguration" properties have been changed in the connection configuration, the RCS is restarted, or the IDM connector instance service (OSGi) is restarted.

 You can populate `configuration.propertyBag` at different stages of a connector life cycle: